outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 		- survival may depend on other factors not included or inferrable with the data set, like independent causal chains (randomness chains like being rescued by passing ships or populations or tides that point them to land, which can be modeled with additional data or if those probability distributions are inferrable)

-	- check if the distortion functions that generate a prediction function from one base/data set can be used to generate a prediction function using another base/data set
+	4. check if the distortion functions that generate a prediction function from one base/data set can be used to generate a prediction function using another base/data set

-		- can distortion functions of altruism/selfishness generate a prediction function given the priority policy base?
+		- can distortion functions of altruism/selfishness generate a prediction function given the priority policy base (once standardized to that base)?
-			- example: protecting weaker groups is a form of altruism
+			- example: a policy protecting weaker groups is a form of altruism

 		- if so, these rules are likelier to be true than distortion functions that cannot be reused across bases

+	5. filter out unnecessary functions in a set and filter possible alternate sets by patterns/probability or other interface information

 - then apply structure to distortion function sets (position sets in a network relating them)